genieva/genieva.github.io/index.md

 ### Genieva's Projects
+A collection of projects from my professional experience, personal work, and hackathons.

 ### Pet Resumes
+In my growing obsession with InDesign, I created pet resumes to showcase my design capabilities.
 <div class="my_work">
 <img src="images/Sol.png" alt="My dog Sol jumping in the air catching snow in his mouth">
 <img src="images/enzo.png" alt="Tuxedo cat looking stoic with sepia background">
 </div>

+### FareHarbor
+Web Content Specialists create resumes for FareHarbor clients.
+Once sites go live, clients have the ability to edit their sites as needed, giving them the autonomy over their website.
+They can also have a Live Sites Specialist edit their site, and we offer two annual SEO audits.
+I am listing my favorite clients, they offer interesting activities in their region.
+<a href="https://www.puertoricobiobaytours.com/"> Puerto Rico Bio Bay Tours</a>
+<a href="https://milwaukeekayaktours.com/"> Milwaukee Kayak Tours</a>

 ### Sasona
 Sasona is a housing co-op located in South Austin.
 The previous website, built in the early 2000s, was difficult to navigate and not responsive.
 I took on rebuilding Sasona's website to learn website design and make the new site more user and mobile friendly. <a href="https://sasona.org" target="_blank">Sasona.org</a>